alexsanjoseph/alexsanjoseph.github.io/_posts/2016-03-09-comparing-dataframes-in-r-using-comparedf.md

 The package has a single function, `compare_df`.
 It takes in two data frames, and one or more grouping variables and does a comparison between the the two.
-In addition you can sepcificy columns to ignore, decide how many rows of changes to be displayed in the case of the HTML output, and decide what tolerance you want to provide to detect change.
+In addition you can specify columns to ignore, decide how many rows of changes to be displayed in the case of the HTML output, and decide what tolerance you want to provide to detect change.

 # Basic Example